 - Add the pastry lid and seal well.

 - Cook on high with dish towel under the lid.
+During cooking you’ll see the pastry start to crisp and brown.

 - Stand for 30 minutes then remove carefully and serve.